Fenian

 On 23 November 1867,[14] three Fenians, William Philip Allen, Michael O'Brian, and Michael Larkin,[15] known as the Manchester Martyrs, were executed in Salford for their attack on a police van to release Fenians held captive earlier that year.[16]

-On 13 December 1867, the Fenians exploded a bomb in attempt to free one of their members being held on remand at Clerkenwell Prison in London.
+On 13 December 1867, the Fenians exploded a bomb in an attempt to free one of their members being held on remand at Clerkenwell Prison in London.
 The explosion damaged nearby houses, killed 12 people and caused 120 injuries.
 None of the prisoners escaped.
 The bombing was later described as the most infamous action carried out by the Fenians in Great Britain in the 19th century.
 It enraged the public, causing a backlash of hostility in Britain which undermined efforts to establish home rule or independence for Ireland.
 The IRB Supreme Council condemned the bombing.[17]

 The Fenians also exploded three bombs on the London Underground in 1883–1885 and were also believed to be responsible for a bomb on 26 April 1897 at Aldersgate Street station which fatally injured two people.[18]